taekyung-leee/data-science-bootcamp/README.md

     6. car_rental: This function take the rental_days as an argument and return the total cost of the car rental.(default rental price per day is £80)
     7. holiday_cost: prints out the total cost for flights, hotel, and car rental.

+# 3:alternative.py
+    A function that alternate characters in UPPERCASE and lowercase (e.g, the string “Hello World” would become “HeLlO WoRlD”).
+    Next code will alternate characters in each word (e.g. the string: “I am learning to code” -> “i AM learning TO code”) using the split and join functions.